 Students leaving the Kijana Global Innovation School have a competitive spirit, yet, understand the proper role of competition and learn to reflect upon ethics in competition.

 Reading and writing are central to our institution.
 Students read and write daily in order to develop skills in reflecting upon and applying their thinking in the form of writing.
 Our students are taught to place themselves within a historic spectrum and learn to seek, apply, and adjust and reapply the learned contributions of others and explore multiple mediums of sharing their ideas to create responsible, reflective and productive incantations toward the next stage of our shared global future.

 Architecture and Learning

-The Kijana Global Innovation School will nurture a spirit of exploration in order to promote a new generation of innovative, creative, globally-minded problem-solvers.
-A spirit of enquiry will be encouraged in order to seek new paths toward a better future for all within a safe and nurturing environment.
+The Kijana Global Innovation School nurtures a spirit of exploration in order to promote a new generation of innovative, creative, globally-minded problem-solvers.
+A spirit of enquiry is encouraged as a mindset of seeking new paths toward a better future for all within a safe and nurturing environment.

 Art & Design Education

 Creative explorations are emphasized in our Global Innovation School curriculum.
 Unique learning environments inspire youthful creativity and imagination.
 The physical space of the school is being filled with beautiful art that fuses educational objectives with a spirit of collaboration.